What types of datastores are supported by VMware?

 Prepare for the VMware Datacenter Certified Technical Associate (VCTA-DCV) Exam.
 Study with quizzes, flashcards, and detailed explanations to master all exam topics.
 Get exam-ready today!

-VMFS (Virtual Machine File System) is a high-performance file system specifically designed for storing virtual machine files on block storage.
-It allows multiple ESXi hosts to read and write to the same storage concurrently, facilitating the efficient sharing of resources among virtual machines.
+VMFS is a high-performance cluster file system specifically designed for virtual machines, enabling multiple ESXi hosts to read and write to the same datastore concurrently.
+This capability is essential for features like vMotion and HA (High Availability).

 Subscribe